Ichoran/kse/Principles_of_Jsonal.md

-# Principals Underlying the Design and Implementation of Jsonal
+# Principles Underlying the Design and Implementation of Jsonal

 Jsonal is a highly opinionated JSON parser, printer, and Abstract Syntax Tree (AST).